 In all of these cases, sensitivity labels in Office 365 can help you take the right actions on the right content.
 With sensitivity labels, you can classify data across your organization and enforce protection settings based on that classification.

-You create sensitivity labels in the Office 365 Security & Compliance Center.
-The Security & Compliance Center is now the single place to configure sensitivity labels and policies across Azure Information Protection and Office 365.
+You create sensitivity labels in the Microsoft 365 compliance center, Microsoft 365 security center, or Office 365 Security & Compliance Center.
 These sensitivity labels can be used by Azure Information Protection, Office apps, and Office 365 services.

-For Azure Information Protection customers, you can use your Azure Information Protection labels in the Security & Compliance center, and your labels will be synced with the Azure portal in case you choose to perform additional or advanced configuration.
+For Azure Information Protection customers, you can use your Azure Information Protection labels in the other admin centers, and your labels will be synced with the Azure portal in case you choose to perform additional or advanced configuration.
 Azure Information Protection labels and Office 365 sensitivity labels are fully compatible with each other.
 This means, for example, if you have content labeled by Azure Information Protection, you won’t need to reclassify or relabel your content.